Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with HIV every day, H-I-V.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with HIV every day, H-I-V.net brings you frequent articles, points of view and advice from health leaders and experts.

 Khafre Kujichagulia Abif

 Khafre Kujichagulia Abif is an Atlanta based, nationally recognized HIV, Bisexual, Social Justice activist who has been living with HIV for 30 years.
 Khafre is the editor of two anthologies, Cornbread, Fish and Collard Greens: Prayers, Poems & Affirmations for People Living with HIV/AIDS (Author House 2013) and Sistah’s Speak (Author House 2017).
 Read more.

 Gwenn Barringer is an internationally recognized HIV educator and activist.
 For over 20 years, along with her partner, Shawn Decker they have been educating together, using their relationship as a way to talk about the issues of sexual health.

 Robert Brunet is a long term survivor of HIV.
 Diagnosed with an opportunistic infection in 1991 his first decade as a person living with HIV was filled with activism and advocacy.
 Read more.

 Steven Campa is a proud and confident HIV positive gay man.
 He has been living with HIV since April 2014.
 Shortly after his diagnosis, he started volunteering at a local community center around HIV prevention.
 After volunteering for a few months Steven was able to get into the field of Public Health and become a certified HIV tester & counselor for LA County.
 A few organizations that he has worked for are the Whittier Rio Hondo AIDS Project, AIDS Project Los Angeles and the Los Angeles LGBT Center.
 Read more.